lktslionel/learns/writing/techical/project.md

 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.

 ### <a name="06.1"/>Feedback

+* Ask a question on Stack Overflow
+* Request a new feature
+* Upvote popular feature requests
+* File an issue
+* Follow @code and let us know what you think!

 ### <a name="06.2"/>Help
 ### <a name="06.3"/>Sponsors